Xilinx/brevitas/src/brevitas_examples/llm/README.md

   --seqlen SEQLEN       Sequence length.
 Default: 2048.
   --eval                Eval model PPL on the chosen Dataset.
   --dataset {wikitext2,c4}
-                        Dataset to use for quantization (default: wikitext2) --weight-bit-width WEIGHT_BIT_WIDTH
+                        Dataset to use for quantization (default: c4) --gpxq-block-name GPXQ_BLOCK_NAME
+                        Block name for faster GPxQ optimization.
+It works only if FX is not needed (default: None) --weight-bit-width WEIGHT_BIT_WIDTH
                         Weight bit width.
 Default: 8.
   --weight-param-method {stats,mse,hqo}